 AG_ObjectLock() and AG_ObjectUnlock() acquire or release the locking device associated with the given object.
 This is a mutex protecting all read/write members of the AG_Object structure, except parent, root and the list of child objects cobjs which are all considered part of the virtual filesystem and are instead protected by AG_LockVFS().

 The AG_ObjectLock() mutex can be used as a general-purpose locking device which is guaranteed to be held during processing of all events posted to the object as well as during object operations such as load() and save().

-The AG_LockVFS() and AG_UnlockVFS() functions acquire or release the lock protecting the layout of the entire virtual system which the given object is part of.
+AG_LockVFS() and AG_UnlockVFS() acquire or release the lock which protect the layout of the entire VFS which obj is a part of.

 AG_ObjectSetName() updates the name of the given object.
-If the object is attached to a VFS, the VFS must locked.
+If the object is attached to a VFS then the VFS must be locked.

 The AGOBJECT_FOREACH_CHILD() macro iterates child over every child object of parent.
 The child pointer is cast to the given structure type, without type checking.
 Example:

 The AG_RegisterClass() function registers a new object class. classInfo should be an initialized AG_ObjectClass structure:

 We can define new operations (or other class-specific data) by overloading AG_ObjectClass.
 The AG_WidgetClass class in Agar-GUI, for instance, overloads AG_ObjectClass and adds 3 new methods:

 The first field hier is the inheritance hierarchy string.
 For example, "AG_Widget:AG_Button" says that AG_Button is a direct subclass of AG_Widget (and AG_Widget is implicitely a subclass of AG_Object).